GMP is all about manufacturing safe, and of the highest possible quality product.

 Fig 3: Build your training program and control its execution

-A third form of contamination is Cross Contamination.
+The third form of contamination is Cross Contamination.
 Cross Contamination occurs when traces of other materials’ components and products adulterate or mis-brand the products we are currently manufacturing, packaging or testing.
 So it is critical that we practice good personal hygiene, and help keep our workplace clean by reporting any condition or practice in our plant, or with our equipment that might be a potential source of Particulate, Microbial or Cross Contamination.

-The second critical area we must control, is the manufacturing process itself.
+The second critical area we must control is the manufacturing process itself.
 To ensure quality and uniformity of each product, we have master records that outline the specifications and manufacturing procedures, and individual batch or history records (E-DHR) to help us document our conformance to the master record, and written schedules and procedures for cleaning and maintaining our equipment.
 To help us operate in a state of control, we carefully follow written work instructions, accurately collect critical data, and promptly document manufacturing results.

 Packaging and labeling is the third critical area where we control for quality.
 We must inspect the packaging and labeling area before each new batch or lot is processed; to help us be certain that the packaging equipment is clean and that the area does not contain any packaging or labeling materials from a previous run.

-The final critical area of control, focuses on how we assure the safety, effectiveness and purity of our product, as they enter the marketplace.
+The final critical area of control focuses on how we assure the safety, effectiveness, and purity of our product, as they enter the marketplace.
 The challenge to control the quality does not end when the finished product is tested and released.
 We must carefully control the product as we warehouse and distribute it to our customers.
 We must closely monitor the sales and marketing strategies we use to interact with our customers, and we must keep accurate records to provide product traceability, and promptly respond to any customer problems, concerns or complaints.

-The tenth and final GMP principle, entails the need to continually audit our day-to-day job performance, and verify that we are in compliance with the GMP regulation.
+The tenth and final GMP principle entail the need to continually audit our day-to-day job performance, and verify that we are in compliance with the GMP regulation.
 The FDA has a major responsibility to externally audit our manufacturing operations, to see if we are in compliance with the GMP regulation.
 But it is our company’s responsibility to internally ensure the integrity of our products.
 And most importantly, it is our personal responsibility to evaluate how well we are living up to the standards of GMP.
-By performing a self-audit, using the 10 principles of GMP, you can make GMP a daily lifestyle in our company, and not just a regulation.
+By performing a self-audit, using the 10 principles of GMP, you can make GMP a daily lifestyle in our company, and not just regulation.

 In addition to our responsibilities to our customers, the FDA also has a responsibility to protect the consumer.
 In fact, the FDA can recommend a recall, if they find one of our products contaminated, mislabeled or if our product is not manufactured in compliance with the current GMP regulation.